ykvit/flow-ai/DOCUMENTATION.md

 The backend is built on the principles of **Clean Architecture**.
 This means the code is organized into distinct layers, each with a specific responsibility.
 The primary benefit is a clear separation of concerns, which makes the system maintainable, testable, and scalable.

 **The core rule is the Dependency Rule:** source code dependencies can only point inwards.
 The database knows nothing about the services, and the services know nothing about the API layer.
+This is achieved through the use of **interfaces**, which act as boundaries between layers.

 ## 2. Layers of the Application

 -   **/cmd/server**: The application's entry point.
-Its only job is to initialize all components ("wiring") and start the HTTP server.
+Its only job is to load the configuration and call `app.Run()`.
--   **/internal/app**: Contains the core application startup logic.
-This separation from `/cmd/server` allows the main application to be imported and run inside integration tests.
+-   **/internal/app**: Contains the core application startup and dependency injection logic.
+The `NewApp` function wires all components together, making the application's structure explicit and testable.
 -   **/internal/api**: The Presentation Layer (API).
-It handles HTTP requests, routing, and responses using `go-chi`.
-It uses versioned routes (e.g., `/api/v1`) and handlers are annotated with `swaggo` comments to auto-generate documentation.
+It handles HTTP requests, routing (`go-chi`), and responses.
+It depends on the service interfaces, not concrete implementations.
 -   **/internal/service**: The Business Logic Layer.
-This is the heart of the application, orchestrating data flow and containing all business rules.
+This is the heart of the application, containing all business rules and orchestrating data flow between repositories and external services.
+-   **/internal/interfaces**: **Defines the contracts (Go interfaces) for our core services.** This is the key to decoupling the API layer from the service layer, enabling isolated unit testing.
 -   **/internal/repository**: The Data Access Layer.
 It implements an interface for all database interactions with SQLite, abstracting the data source from the business logic.
 -   **/internal/database**: A utility package for initializing the database connection and **running schema migrations using `golang-migrate`**.
 -   **/internal/config**: A package responsible for loading all **bootstrap configuration** using Viper.
-It provides a single, unified source of truth for settings needed at startup.
 -   **/internal/errors**: **Defines a centralized set of custom sentinel errors (e.g., `ErrNotFound`), decoupling business logic from the transport layer.**
 -   **/internal/llm**: The External Services Layer, abstracting all communication with the Ollama API.
 -   **/internal/model**: The Domain Layer, defining the core data structures (`Chat`, `Message`).